 Dealing with disappointment is definitely not an easy task.
 But if you work hard on the steps above, they will pull you out of the void you are in.
 As you start living past your disappointments, focus on living in alignment with your desires, instead of being fixated on your goals.
 Continue to have goals.
 Let them drive you forward.
 But don’t attach yourself to these goals.
 Because when you do that, you fall into the trap of associating your existence with them.
 This is not sustainable because your goals are just external outcomes, and these are impermanent.

 “Life is not just about reaching the goals; it’s about living it to the fullest.”
 In every situation you are in, choose the action which lets you live in alignment with your inner desire the most, within your abilities, within your situational context.
 As long as you are doing that, there is no reason why you should feel bad, because you have done all that you can.
 I wrote about this in Living in Alignment with Your Purpose in the context of living your life purpose.

 When you start doing that, you will find that you are able to live consciously and freely instead of subjecting yourself to external outcomes.
 You are able to constructively channel into your inner desires to live the life you want.

 In the last part, I will share my story on how I overcame a period of disappointment in my life.
 Read: Part 4: My Experience with Disappointment and How I Overcame It

-This is part 3 of my 4-part series on dealing with disappointment.
+This is part 3 of a 4-part series on how to deal with disappointment.